pocomane/brewed-in-the-apocalypse/bita.md

 Scenarist - yes, but you have a "Mental stress" harm of 1, so you can add only 2 to your roll

 Bob - Ok.
-I got 8.
-So the result is 10.
+I got 10.
+So the result is 12, a success.

 Scenarist - So Bart quickly understand that the fuel pump was detached, and he easily put it in place.